adbar/htmldate/docs/index.rst

 Features
 --------

+*htmldate* finds the creation date of web pages using a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
+All the steps needed from web page download to HTML parsing, including scraping and textual analysis are handled.
+URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.

-Seamless extraction of the creation or modification date of web pages: given a HTML document, *htmldate* provides following ways to date it, based on HTML parsing, scraping functions, and robust date parsing.
+*htmldate* provides following ways to date a HTML document:

 1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)